abeidahmed/stylish-vscode/README.md

 # Stylish vscode

 Style your vscode like the way you want.
 Start picking color schemes and fonts to get started.
+Visit the app by clicking on this [link](https://stylish-vscode.vercel.app/).

 ### Install